andrasq/node-qprintf/Readme.md

     // qprintf-0.4.1 100k 'Hello 0123 world' ms:  86
     // qprintf-0.7.2 100k 'Hello 0123 world' ms:  68

+    // on 4522 MHz i7-6700k
+    // qprintf-0.4.1 100k 'Hello 0123 world' ms:  38
+    // qprintf-0.7.2 100k 'Hello 0123 world' ms:  29

-Under node v6.0.0 and up sprintf-js runs much slower than before.
+Under node v6.0.0 and up `sprintf-js` runs much slower than before.
-Check the git repo before using sprintf-js, it has not been published to npm since July 2015 (a year ago) and the version in the repo contains some major performance optimizations.
+It is a fork of `sprintf`, which was similarly affected.
+The slowdown cleared up starting with node version v7.0.0.

 node-v6.2.1: